What we can and can't accept at our recycling centres

 - Plastic bottles and containers.

 - Automotive oil (a maximum of five litres).

 - Tyres - a maximum of four from a domestic vehicle

-- Concrete, cement, mortar, rubble, and hard core from households.
-A maximum of 50kgs (equivalent to two 25kgs sacks) per visit per week.
+- Concrete, cement, mortar, rubble, soil and turf from households.
+A maximum of 50kgs (equivalent to two 25kg sacks)